centre-for-humanities-computing/web-extractor/README.md

 The name of the rule or some other name identifying the extracted data.
 If only one rule is used the name can be omitted.

 ##### init(options) \<async>
-- `options` - an object with relevant config data from the extractor:
+- `options` - an object with relevant config data for the extractor:

   - ```
     {